Gaussian asymptotics of discrete $\beta$-ensembles: Second order expansion.

 \begin{theorem} Fix $m=0,1,\dots$ and choose complex numbers $\v=(v_1,\dots,v_m)\subset (\mathbb C\setminus \cup_{i=1}^k [\hat a_i,\hat b_i])^m$.
-Under Assumptions \ref{Assumptions_basic}--\ref{Assumption_simple} we have as $N\to\infty$
+Under Assumptions \ref{Assumptions_basic}--\ref{Assumption_vanishing} we have as $N\to\infty$

 where $\gamma_i$ are simple positively--oriented contours enclosing the segment $[\hat a_i, \hat b_i]$ (the points $u$ and $v_1,\dots,v_m$ are outside the contours).
-The remainder $o(1)$ is uniform over $u, v_1,\dots,v_m$ in compact subsets of the unbounded component of $\mathbb C\setminus \cup_{i=1}^k\gamma_i$. \end{theorem} \begin{proof} Similarly to Theorem \ref{Theorem_main_1}, the proof has two parts: algebraic manipulations and self-improving estimates for the remainders.
+The remainder $o(1)$ is uniform over $u, v_1,\dots,v_m$ in compact subsets of the unbounded component of $\mathbb C\setminus \cup_{i=1}^k\gamma_i$. \end{theorem} \begin{remark} Theorem \ref{Theorem_main_general} generalizes Theorem \ref{Theorem_main_1} in several directions.
+First, before we had $k=1$ and now we allow any $k=1,2,\dots$.
+Second, $\theta$ was equal to $1$ and now $\theta>0$ is arbitrary.
+Finally, in Theorem \ref{Theorem_main_1} the functions $H(z)$, $\phi^\pm(z)$, $G_\mu(z)$ had a specific form. \end{remark} \begin{proof} Similarly to Theorem \ref{Theorem_main_1}, the proof has two parts: algebraic manipulations and self-improving estimates for the remainders.
 The latter literally repeats Section \ref{Section_estimates} and we are not going to present it.

 For the former we start from the statement of Theorem \ref{Theorem_discrete_loop}.
 Making the change of variables $\xi=Nz$, we can write for $z$ outside $\bigcup_{i=1}^k [\hat a_i,\hat b_i]$

 Similarly, also